Letting Your Fandoms Build Your Kingdoms

 Shana Naomi Krochmal is a writer, producer and shameless enthusiast who creates and develops editorial, interactive and social content.
-She's been working in media since she was 17—half a lifetime ago—but still loves to use the internet like a teenager.
+She's been working in media since she was 17—(more than) half a lifetime ago—but still loves to use the internet like a teenager.

-As supervising digital producer at Current TV, she's worked on "The Young Turks with Cenk Uygur," the Peabody Award-winning documentary series "Vanguard" and the verite/performance music show "Embedded."
+As a supervising digital producer for Al Jazeera America, she leads all social and digital strategy for its science series "TechKnow."
+While at Current TV, she worked on "The Young Turks with Cenk Uygur," the Peabody Award-winning documentary series "Vanguard" and the verite/performance music show "Embedded."

-She's also a contributing editor at OUT magazine, where she has most recently written cover stories about Adam Levine, Billy Joe Armstrong, Jane Lynch, Adam Lambert, Pete Wentz and the film adaptation of "The Perks of Being a Wallflower."
+She's also a longtime contributing editor at OUT magazine, where she has most recently written cover stories about Josh Hutcherson, Chris Pine, Portia de Rossi, Adam Levine, Billy Joe Armstrong, Jane Lynch, Adam Lambert, Pete Wentz and the film adaptation of "The Perks of Being a Wallflower."

 She's contributed commentary to NPR's "Morning Edition" and "All Things Considered," created the world's first Twitter-based soap opera (a tie in for Showtime's "The L Word") and, depending on who you ask, may actually be the nation's leading expert on the relative gayness of pop stars.